Published by : Rishikul YogshalaPublished on: July 15, 2024

 • Avoid this pose if you have severe back problems, spinal disorders, or high blood pressure.

-• It is advisable to master the standing forward fold pose (Uttanasana) before attempting Padahastasana.
+• It is advisable to master the standing forward fold pose (Uttanasana) before attempting padahastasana pose.

 Beginner’s Tip